geins-io/geins-sdk/apps/docs/packages/core/channel.md

+---
+title: Channels
+description: How to work with channels in the Geins Core Package
+tags:
+  - sdk
+  - core
+  - channels
+---

 # Channels

 The Geins SDK provides powerful tools for managing channels, allowing you to configure and access different channels within your application.
 Channels represent different sales channels or storefronts, each potentially with its own settings, products, and configurations.